 b.
 Lowes Virtual Room Designer: This site lets you actually fill your rooms along with choosing colors etc. You can use it without registering but to save you need a free account.
 Click on “LAUNCH DESIGNER” to use it.

 c.
 Pottery Barn’s Room Decorator lets you fill rooms with all kinds of things from furniture to rugs to decor.
-You can use it without registering.
-To save your design, register for the free account.
-Click on “GET STARTED” to use it.
+They do require you register which is free.

 6. Download our Room Makeover Planner sheet!